tzpr/tensor-snake/README.md

 ### tensor-snake

-Control a snake with a webcam.
+Control a snake with a webcam and gestures.